Siemens PLC Data Monitoring via S7 Protocol and Snap7

 2. “Optimized block access” must be disabled if you want fixed addressing and simple access.

-Supported PLC Types
+Supported Siemens PLC Types

 Snap7 supports almost all PLCs that use the classic S7 protocol (S7comm).
 Below is an overview with notes.